Fisheries management: Catch quotas

 Systems that use individual transferable quotas (ITQ), also called individual fishing quota limit the total catch and allocate shares of that quota among the fishers who work that fishery.
-Fishers can buy/sell/trade shares as they choose.
+Fishers or fishery firms may then buy, sell or trade their allocated shares in addition to use.

 A large scale study in 2008 provided strong evidence that ITQ's can help to prevent fishery collapse and even restore fisheries that appear to be in decline.
 Other studies have shown negative socio-economic consequences of ITQs, especially on small-sclale fisheries.
 These consequences include concentration of quota in that hands of few fishers; increased number of inactive fishers leasing their quotas to others (a phenomenon known as armchair fishermen); and detrimental effects on coastal communities.

 Elderly maternal fish

 Traditional management practices aim to reduce the number of old, slow-growing fish, leaving more room and resources for younger, faster-growing fish.
 Most marine fish produce huge numbers of eggs.
 The assumption was that younger spawners would produce plenty of viable larvae.

 However, 2005 research on rockfish shows that large, elderly females are far more important than younger fish in maintaining productive fisheries.
 The larvae produced by these older maternal fish grow faster, survive starvation better, and are much more likely to survive than the offspring of younger fish.
 Failure to account for the role of older fish may help explain recent collapses of some major US West Coast fisheries.
 Recovery of some stocks is expected to take decades.
 One way to prevent such collapses is to establish marine reserves, where fishing is not allowed and fish populations age naturally.